 Can You Receive Calls and Texts in Airplane Mode?

 No, because your phone has no connection to cellular service.
-If someone calls you and your phone is in airplane mode, they’ll reach your voicemail just like if your phone was turned off.
-You’ll see texts received when you were in airplane mode once you disable it.
+If someone calls you and your phone is in airplane mode, they’ll reach your voicemail as if your phone was turned off.
+You’ll see texts that you received when in airplane mode once you disable it.